Last Updated on

 You need to give your audience an easy way to find your newest and best stuff so that they don’t have to comb through an ocean of posts to find where the gold is.

 Be sure to put this in your sidebar or on your homepage so that it’s front and center where your audience will actually find it.
 (Pssst… not sure how to do this?
 Here’s a killer, easy-to-install plugin that can take care of it all for you!)

 One final tip: readers respond to short roundups that summarize your important points at the end of every post.
-This isn’t a widespread technique, but it can be quite helpful in capturing the attention of a user that skipped to the bottom of your blog for your point, but didn’t want to wade through the content.
+This isn’t a widespread technique, but it can be quite helpful in capturing the attention of a user that skipped to the bottom of your blog for your point but didn’t want to wade through the content.
 So, to summarize, DON’T:

 - Set an unrealistic publishing schedule